StemVibrations/STEM/docs/tutorial3.rst

 Each layer is defined by a list of coordinates, defined in the x-y plane.
 The coordinates are defined in clockwise or anti-clockwise order, and the first and last coordinates are not the same, since the geometry will be closed.

-The model consists of two soil layers and an embankment on top for "group_1" and "group_3", and a bridge for "group_2".
+The model consists of two soil layers and an embankment on top for "group_1" and "group_5", and a bridge for "group_2", "group_3" and "group_4".
-This means that the geometry of "group_1" and "group_3" is the same, but the geometry of "group_2" is different.
+This means that the geometry of "group_1" and "group_5" is the same, but the geometry of other groups is different.
 When assigning the geometry into the model, it is necessary to assign the layers into groups.
-The soil layers are added to "group_1" and "group_3", and the bridge layer is added to "group_2".
+The soil layers are added to "group_1" and "group_5", and the bridge layer is added to "group_2", "group_3" and "group_4".

 .. code-block:: python